Care for Your Pets

 Lyme Vaccine

 Living in Northern Minnesota and Wisconsin, we are located in a high risk area for lyme disease.
 If you are taking your dog to the woods, trails, or cabin, we would strongly recommend protecting your pet from this debilitating disease.
 Even pets that never leave their yard are at risk because a main carrier of deer ticks are rodents.
-Initially Lyme vaccine is required each year for best protection for your dog.
+The Lyme vaccine is required each year for best protection for your dog.

 Leptospirosis Vaccine